 Kids traveling alone, whether they are teens or young adults, can be a scary prospect for many parents.
-I know for even me, Unstoppable Traveling Mom, I agonized over the question of safety.
+I know when my kids first ventured off on their own, I agonized over the question of safety.
 Is it safe for my teens to travel alone?
-Even after the tickets were purchased and accommodations booked, I debated the decision with myself.
-How irresponsible was I being?
+Even after the tickets were purchased and accommodations booked, I worried.
+Was I being an irresponsible parent?
 Was I jumping the gun in letting them go?
-Did I acquiesce only because I didn’t want the argument?
-I learned a lot about teen solo travel before, during and after their trip.
-The following are 7 tips to make it easier on us moms who worry when the Teen Travel question arises.
+I learned a lot about teen travel before, during and after their trip.
+The following are essential tips to make it easier on us moms and safe for our teens.

-Ahhh, the topic of Teen Travel.
-First, let it be known I am not a helicopter parent, at all.
-As a kid, I simply never traveled alone to foreign countries (something I deeply regret) and so, the unknown was like a dark cloud hanging above me.
-I had no idea what to expect.
-I had no idea what I didn’t know and this is what scared me the most: my utter inexperience with international travel.
+Ahhh, the topic of teen travel.
+First, I am not a helicopter parent, at all, but I love my kids and want to teach them to make educated decisions.
+As a kid, I never traveled alone, and certainly not to foreign countries (something I deeply regret).
+Hence, the learning curve was huge when it came to my kids traveling solo.
+I mean, I didn’t even know what I didn’t know and this is what scared me the most: my utter inexperience with international travel.

 Second, my kids are extreme adventurers.
-Like off the charts, you have no idea.
-They are Class V whitewater boaters; they board the back country; they climb, boulder, there is no extreme adventure they would turn down.
-Hence, I didn’t think for one second they would travel to a Caribbean paradise and sit on the beach.
-Maybe a day or two of relaxation would be on the itinerary, but they booked a 10 day trip and truthfully I was worried they would get bored and get themselves into some crazy scenarios.
-Alone, unsafe, bored and scared … not good.
+Like off the charts.
+They are Class V whitewater boaters; they snowboard the back country; they climb, boulder, and dirtbike extreme trails.
+There is no wild adventure they would turn down.
+I didn’t think for one second they would travel to a Caribbean paradise and sit on the beach.
+Maybe one day of relaxation would be on the itinerary, but my first experience with teen travel was a 10 day tip to Puerto Rico.
+I was worried they would get bored and get themselves into some crazy situations.

-But, as it turns out, all this was for naught.
-We planned some epic adventures, but really my kids are street smart; they have great instincts and look out for each other.
-I also did my homework and talked to people I knew who had actually been to the country my kids were traveling to.
-In the end, it was the best 10 days of their lives.
+As it turns out, all this worry was for naught.
+My kids are street smart.
+They might make wild adventure choices, but they aren’t stupid, their instincts are honed and they look out for each other.
+I also do my homework and talk to people I know who had actually been to whatever country my kids are traveling to.
+In the end, this particular trip was the best 10 days of their lives.

 Teen Travel Rules

-But I also placed restrictions on myself … I would, for the most part, leave them alone; I wouldn’t call multiple times per day, even though I was dying too, as long as I heard from them at the end of their night.
+I also placed restrictions on myself, so this would be their trip, their experience without mom seemingly being there with them.
+I agreed that I would, for the most part, leave them alone.
+I wouldn’t call multiple times per day, even though I was dying too, as long as I heard from them at the end of their night.

-Everyone’s rules will be different, obviously, but setting clear guidelines for your teen’s first solo trip is a very good idea.
+Everyone’s rules will be different, according to your comfort zone, obviously, but setting clear guidelines for your teen’s first solo trip is a very good idea.

-Now, you may have questioned all your friends and family, and yet no one has been to the country your teens are traveling to.
-Enter TravelingMom’s Travel Advice section of the website.
-A group of family travel experts are ready and waiting to answer all your questions about solo travel, vacationing with toddlers, the best beaches, and everything in between.
-You couldn’t ask for a better resource … they are my go-to every single time!
+But what if you have questioned all your friends and family, and no one you know has been to the country your teens are traveling to.
+I can fully understand this conundrum, so I wholly recommend TravelingMom Community on Facebook.
+A group of family travel experts are ready and waiting to answer all your questions about solo travel, vacationing with toddlers, the best beaches and everything in between.
+You couldn’t ask for a better resource … they are moms, they understand the scary, yet exhilarating experience of teen travel.
+They are my go-to every single time!

-If you aren’t already following your teens on Facebook, Instagram and Snap Chat, do so pronto.
-It provides great insight, whether they are traveling or not, into what your teens are doing and where they are.
-I took great solace in the many Snap Chat stories, and it was fun to kinda feel like I was there … you know, in a very remote, distanced way.
+If you aren’t already following your teens on Facebook, Instagram and Snapchat, do so pronto.
+Also, have your kids share their location with you if you all have iPhones.
+This is a safety issue and not even remotely tied to privacy issue.
+These social media apps and location sharing provide great insight, whether they are traveling or not, into what your teens are doing and where they are.
+I took great solace in the many Snapchat stories, and it was fun to watch them enjoying themselves almost in real time.